Visiting Banff in July? Here’s All You Need to Know

 The Big Beehive and Little Beehive are two of the most popular hikes in all of Banff National Park and hiking them is one of the best things to do in Banff.
 While the trail is busy and often feels far from the wilderness, the surreal views make up for anything you can say negatively about the hike.

 The greater “Beehive Circuit” makes for a tremendous day out for beginner to intermediate hikers with spectacular views and a solid challenge.
 It will take hikers past Mirror Lake, Lake Agnes, and the Little and Big Beehive.
-If you want to add more to your day you can consider adding on the Plain of Six Glaciers.
+If you want to add more to your day you can consider adding on the Plain of Six Glaciers to complete the epic Lake Louise Circuit hike.

 Go for a Hike in Kananaskis